Landlord Retaliation and Tenants' Rights in Florida

 There are many things a tenant could do that could irritate their landlord.
 Florida’s law focuses on some of the most common reasons a landlord may take the serious action of revenge against their tenant.

 A tenant must have performed any of the actions listed below in good faith.
-This means that they did not perform them as a way to retaliate against their landlord.
+This means that they did not perform them as a way to retaliate against or otherwise undermine their landlord.

 - A tenant has become a member of, has supported or has created a tenant’s union or other organization.

 - The tenant has complained to a government or other housing authority about an apparent building, health or safety violation at the property.